0beqz/realism-effects/readme.md

 It is slightly behind FXAA and three.js' default anti-aliasing method regarding performance.
 When moving the camera TRAA will still perform similar to MSAA.

-### With `useVelocity` disabled

-Since we no longer need to render the scene again to find out each pixel's velocity (how much they moved between the current and last frame - needed for reprojection), performance improves drastically.
-TRAA will then be pretty much on par with FXAA and three.js default anti-aliasing method.

 ## Resources

 https://www.activision.com/cdn/research/Dynamic_Temporal_Antialiasing_and_Upsampling_in_Call_of_Duty_v4.pdf